Offering dedicated opportunities throughout the academic year for cultural and learning

 - Eligible for an Education and Training Voucher (ETV) Program funded by the Division of Family and Children Services (DFCS), Independent Living

 Program (ILP) of the Georgia Foster Care Unit.

-- Eligibility otherwise determined by CARE Case Manager or Program Coordinator
+- Eligibility otherwise determined by KSU CARES Case Manager or Program Manager

 Eligible participants admitted to ASCEND commit to: